EdoardoLaGreca/EdoardoLaGreca/README.md

 I agree with most of what is written in [cat-v.org](cat-v.org), not everything though.

-Beside computer science, I also like to play piano and listen to various music genres which are mainly electronic and [lofi](https://en.wikipedia.org/wiki/Lo-fi_music).
+Beside computer science, I also like to play piano and listen to various music genres which are mainly electronic, [lofi](https://en.wikipedia.org/wiki/Lo-fi_music) and some [vaporwave](https://en.wikipedia.org/wiki/Vaporwave) subgenres.
 My favorite artist(s) are [Twenty One Pilots](https://en.wikipedia.org/wiki/Twenty_One_Pilots), which are an exception to the rule since they don't produce either electronic or lofi music.

 ## Contacts
 [Matrix](https://matrix.org/): `@elagreca:matrix.org`